mantidproject/documents/Design/Instrument-2.0/Instrument_Ray_Tracer_2.md

 It should not be too difficult to reuse the code from `ComponentInfo` as it should just be a case of making sure the `ComponentInfo` class is accessible from `InstrumentRayTracer 2.0`.

 ## Rolling out the Changes
-Before rolling out any changes, it is probably a good idea to develop a new set of tests exclusively for this new class.
+Before rolling out any changes, it is probably a good idea to develop a set of tests exclusively for this new class.
 Some tests (especially for methods that do not make calls to the legacy API) could probably be based on the existing tests with a few alterations.

 #### Changes to the Code Base
 The best way to completely move away from using `InstrumentRayTracer` (and not completely break everything) would be to start with a selection of "testing files" that currently use the `InstrumentRayTracer` e.g `Peak` and begin to change them one by one.
 Once all of those files are in working order it would provide enough confidence in the new implementation and all the other files can then be updated.